Last Updated

 How long is the wait at Miami Housing Conservation?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Miami Housing Conservation depend on demand in Miami, funding levels, and your priority status.
+With approximately 390 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on April 14, 2026 when the PBV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Miami Housing Conservation directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Florida.
+There are 8 other housing authorities within 100 miles of Miami Housing Conservation, including Miami Dade Housing and Community Development (1 mi), Carrfour Supportive Housing, Inc. (1 mi), Housing Authority of the City of Miami Beach (4 mi).
+Applying to multiple PHAs in Florida and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Florida.

 How do I contact Miami Housing Conservation?